Working with Warehouses

 Each Kargo warehouse is represented by a Kubernetes resource of type

-Resource Type
+The Warehouse Resource Type

-resource's most important field is its spec.subscriptions
+A Warehouse resource's most important field is its spec.subscriptions field,

 which is used to subscribe to one or more: